najh/PerfectWardAPI/docs/connector.md

   * Store the report information into the `reports` table.
   * For each Answer in the report, save into the `answers` table.
   * Details on how the data is stored is available [here](db_details.md?id=database-details).
+* Uninstalling the connector will attempt to remove:
+  * The connector application files and logs.
+  * Credentials stored within user environment variables.
+  * The daily scheduled task to fetch and upload reports.
+* Uninstalling does not remove data stored within the database.